joes0451/SDKManager/ReadMe.txt

 version of the Android SDK tools package.

-- Create a directory for your Android SDK, with no embedded spaces in the path,
+- Create a directory for your Android SDK, with no embedded spaces in the path, and include a 'cmdline-tools' directory.

-	like: C:\android-sdk
+	like: C:\android-sdk\cmdline-tools

-- Unzip into your directory.
+- Extract the .zip into your 'cmdline-tools' directory.
+- Rename the new 'cmdline-tools' directory to 'latest' The directory structure should look like:

+    android-sdk/cmdline-tools/latest

 Set the path of the new Android SDK directory, 'android_sdk_path', in config.properties.

-!!
-To ensure that the SDK has the best chance of being properly set up please follow these steps in order:

 Run SDK Manager.

-Select 'Manage SDK->Packages' and select the highest 'build-tools;..' level that you'd like to use, like 'build-tools;32.0.0', check "Accept licenses" and hit Submit.
-This should set up the 'emulator' and 'tools' directories/packages.

-** Note **
-    If you get: 'Warning: Dependant package with key emulator not found!' while trying to install a Package, and you don't have the 'tools' directory yet, set 'include_obsolete' in config.properties to 'true', list the Packages again and select 'tools', check "Accept licenses" and hit Submit.

-Select 'Manage SDK->Packages' and select the highest 'platforms;..' level that you'd like to use, like 'platforms;android-30', check "Accept licenses" and hit Submit.

-Select 'Manage SDK->Packages' and check if the 'platform-tools' package was installed, from above, if it's there jump to below to finish accepting the licenses, otherwise select 'platform-tools', check "Accept licenses" and hit Submit.

-Select 'Manage SDK->Packages' and select the 'tools' package.
+Select 'Manage SDK->Packages', and one Package at a time,
-You have to go into config.properties and set 'include_obsolete' to "true" in order to get the old 'tools' package to appear in the list.
-Check "Accept licenses" and hit Submit.
+    select the "Accept licenses" checkbox
+    and do a "Submit":

+    'platform-tools'
+    'platforms;android-33'  ( Or whichever is the latest, or what is needed for your application ) 'platforms;android-19'  ( Or whichever is needed for the minimum target SDK ) 'build-tools;34.0.0'
+    'emulator'

 Complete accepting licenses:
 Select 'Manage SDK->Accept Licenses', check "Accept Licenses" and hit Submit.

-This will ensure that many essential things, like the 'emulator', 'platforms' and 'tools' directories, are properly set up and all the licenses are accepted.
+This will ensure that many essential things are properly set up and all the licenses are accepted.

-Once you have things working you can add packages like 'cmdline-tools;8.0' and 'system-images;...'.

 The biggest potential issue that can happen is that your firewall can block the execution of the 'sdkmanager' and 'avdmanager' commands